-Law Maria da Penha describes physical and psychological violence, as well as moral, sexual and economic violence.
-These forms of aggression are complex, perverse, do not occur isolated from each other and have serious consequences for women.
-Any of them is an act of violation of human rights and must be denounced.
+The Maria da Penha Law describes physical and psychological violence as well as moral, sexual and economic violence.
+These forms of aggression are complex, and perverse; they do not occur isolated from each other, and have serious consequences for women.
+Any of them is an act of violation of human rights and must be reported.

 Whether in the public or private sphere, abuses against women occur in many ways.
 Sentences like “Only sluts use red lipstick”; “Woman should not drink”; "If she wore that skirt on the street, she was asking for it”; “Woman who have sex on the first date is not fit to marry”; “A woman's place is in the kitchen”; “Not all women like a beating, only the normal ones”, among many others, create a cultural panorama of a patriarchal society that legitimizes, promotes and silences violence against women.

 Changing this mentality and fighting gender stereotypes is one way to deal with this kind of aggression and making it clear that it is no longer acceptable. #ItsTimeToStop the violence.

 “I also knew about a violence practiced almost invisibly, which is the prejudice against women, the disrespect that opens the way to more severe and serious acts against us.
 Despite our achievements, even though we do not have the best opportunities, still often they say that we are inferior, and this continues to appear in public comments, jokes, lyrics, movies or publicity pieces.
 They say that we are bad drivers, that we like to be beaten, that we should restrict ourselves to cooking, to bed or to shadows.”

 Excerpt from the book Sobrevivi... posso contar (I survived, I can tell) (2012)